PacketFire/packetfire_site/content/post/concourse-dev-environment.md

 Since our goal is to invoke the concourse worker, we will simply extend the concourse image by triggering the Docker install shell script.
 We should now be able to schedule builds on our worker.

 #### Keygen sidecar:
-Both the worker and web containers that have keys volumes.
+Both the worker and web containers require keys in order to operate.
 Before we can start using our containers, we will need to create a sidecar container to generate these keys.
 This can be accomplished with an alpine container and openssh.

 ```dockerfile
 FROM alpine:3.7